NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

                 "doc": "Data streams recorded from the system, including ephys, ophys, tracking, etc. COMMENT: This group is read-only after the experiment is completed and timestamps are corrected to a common timebase.
 The data stored here may be links to raw data stored in external HDF5 files.
 This will allow keeping bulky raw data out of the file while preserving the option of keeping some/all in the file.
 MORE_INFO: Acquired data includes tracking and experimental data streams (ie, everything measured from the system).If bulky data is stored in the /acquisition group, the data can exist in a separate HDF5 file that is linked to by the file being used for processing and analysis.", "groups": [
                     {
+                        "doc": "Acquired TimeSeries.COMMENT: When importing acquisition data to an NWB file, all acquisition/tracking/stimulus data must already be aligned to a common time frame.
+It is assumed that this task has already been performed.", "groups": [
+                            {
+                                "doc": "TimeSeries object containing data generated during data acquisition", "neurodata_type": "TimeSeries"
+                            }
+                        ],
+                        "name": "timeseries"
+                    },
+                    {
                         "datasets": [
                             {
                                 "attributes": [
                                     {
-                                        "doc": "Format of the image.
-COMMENT: eg, jpg, png, mpeg", "name": "format",
+                                        "doc": "Human description of image.
+COMMENT: If image is of slice data, include slice thickness and orientation, and reference to appropriate entry in /general/slices", "name": "description",
                                         "type": "text"
                                     },
                                     {
-                                        "doc": "Human description of image.
-COMMENT: If image is of slice data, include slice thickness and orientation, and reference to appropriate entry in /general/slices", "name": "description",
+                                        "doc": "Format of the image.
+COMMENT: eg, jpg, png, mpeg", "name": "format",
                                         "type": "text"
                                     }
                                 ],
                                 "doc": "Photograph of experiment or experimental setup (video also OK).
 COMMENT: Name is arbitrary.
-Data is stored as a single binary object (HDF5 opaque type).", "name": "<image_X>*",
+Data is stored as a single binary object (HDF5 opaque type).", "neurodata_type_def": "Image",
+                                "quantity": "*",
                                 "type": "binary"
                             }
                         ],
                         "doc": "Acquired images",
                         "name": "images"
-                    },
-                    {
-                        "doc": "Acquired TimeSeries.COMMENT: When importing acquisition data to an NWB file, all acquisition/tracking/stimulus data must already be aligned to a common time frame.
-It is assumed that this task has already been performed.", "groups": [
-                            {
-                                "doc": "",
-                                "neurodata_type": "TimeSeries"
-                            }
-                        ],
-                        "name": "timeseries"
                     }
                 ],
                 "name": "acquisition"